-The Dental Clinical Sciences Building (College of Dentistry building) was completed in 1976.
+The College of Dentistry building was completed in 1976.
 The five-story structure provides teaching, research, clinical practice and office space.
-Each of the five clover shaped clinics in the College, which give the building its unique shape of a molar, contains 36 operatories where students provide patient treatment under faculty supervision.
+Each of the five clover shaped clinics in the College, which give the building its unique shape, contains 36 operatories where students provide patient treatment under faculty supervision.
 In 2015 extensive renovations to the building were done to modernize the operatories, clinical laboratories and specialty clinics.
 Clinically-oriented research is conducted in special research operatories and laboratories located near faculty offices.
 The College expanded in Spring 2022 to include a teaching and clinic site on the OU Tulsa Campus.

-The College of Public Health occupies the Health Sciences' original teaching structure.
+The College of Public Health occupies the Health Sciences Center's original teaching structure.
 The original medical school facility, completed in 1928, was renamed the College of Health Building and was renovated substantially in 1981.
-In September of 2018, the College was renamed OU Hudson College of Public Health.
+In September of 2018, the college was renamed OU Hudson College of Public Health.